modular-magician/terraform-validator/converters/google/provider/website/docs/r/dialogflow_cx_flow.html.markdown

 * `intent` -
   (Optional)
   The unique identifier of an Intent.
-  Format: projects/<Project ID>/locations/<Location ID>/agents/<Agent ID>/intents/<Intent ID>.
+  Format: projects/{{project_id}}/locations/{{location}}/agent/{{agent_id}}/intents/{{intent_id}}.
 Indicates that the transition can only happen when the given intent is matched.
 At least one of intent or condition must be specified.
 When both intent and condition are specified, the transition can only happen when both are fulfilled.

 * `condition` -
   (Optional)